pshampanier/libpqmxx/README.md

 compromise on performances.
 Modern C++ features such as variadic templates are used to make the programing interface slick, very easy to use and the code to read.

+Both blocking and nonblocking operations are supported.
+Nonblocking mode is truly asynchronous and does not involve any working blocking thread, allowing a single process to deal with hundreds of concurent connections to multiple servers.

 * **Automatic detection of the PostgresSQL datatype from C++ parameter's type**:

     ```cpp